 From the perspective of Building Regulations, the terms renovation and conversion mean very specific things.
-Renovation is the alteration of any existing house or flat that may or may not involve refurbishment, but in the end the building remains the same type of building (house/flat).
+The renovation is the alteration of any existing house or flat that may or may not involve refurbishment, but in the end, the building remains the same type of building (house/flat).
 Conversions, on the other hand, involves alterations that change the previous building from something else (e.g. a shop) into a house/flat.
-This is a crucial distinction to make as not only will the prices very between the two types of processes, but they also operate under a different set of regulations, with different sets of limitations set on either type.
+This is a crucial distinction to make as not only will the prices vary between the two types of processes, but they also operate under a different set of regulations, with different sets of limitations set on either type.
 The differences mostly lie in energy conversation, sound insulation, etc.

 When is done you need the Dining Furniture for Relaxed Home.